 - In the Bot Builder platform, Channel configuration page, enter the Client ID and Client Secret noted in the previous step.

 Editing the Cisco Spark Channel

-To edit the Cisco Spark channel, hover your mouse over the channel to modify, and then click the Settings icon displayed to show the command menu displayed in the following illustration.
+To edit the Cisco Spark channel, hover your mouse over the channel to modify, and then click the Settings icon displayed to show the command menu.